JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

    The entry points
 10. Sync Gradle check that there are no expect-actual errors. -->

-### Create a shared UI module
+#### Create a shared UI module

-Isolate shared code implementing common UI elements in the `sharedUi` module:
+Extract shared code implementing common UI elements in the `sharedUi` module:

 1. Create the `sharedUi` directory at the root of the project.
 2. Inside that directory, create an empty `build.gradle.kts` file and the `src` directory.